tobySolutions/github-pr-review-agent/Readme.md

 2. **GitHub API Integration**: The application fetches the PR diff using the GitHub API
 3. **AI Analysis**: The diff is sent to the Gaia LLM for analysis
 4. **Feedback Generation**: The AI generates structured feedback on the code changes
+5. **GitHub Comment** (Optional): The review can be posted as a comment on the PR
-5. **Rendering**: The feedback is rendered as formatted markdown with syntax highlighting
+6. **Rendering**: The feedback is rendered as formatted markdown with syntax highlighting

 ## Future Enhancements

 - GitHub OAuth integration to avoid needing a personal token
 - Save review history
-- Post reviews directly as GitHub PR comments
 - Visual diff viewer
 - Customizable review templates
+- Support for private repositories

 ## Contributing